HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Burnout Prediction Problem

 \subsubsection{EHR Activity Logs}

-EHR activity logs are traces of a clinician's EHR interactions.
-These log files record all activities performed on an EHR system including the time, patient, activity, and user responsible for each data access event and are a comprehensive record of a clinician’s work activities.
-Activity logs are commonly created for security and compliance purposes in EHR.
+EHR activity logs are traces of a clinician's interactions with the EHR.
+These log files record all activities performed on an EHR system including the time, patient, activity, and user responsible for each data access event, and are a comprehensive record of a clinician’s work activities.
 In our dataset, there were 1,961 distinct types of clinical activities such as review of patient data, note writing, order placement and review of clinical inbox messages.
 Each activity log action (i.e., clinical activity) of the user (i.e., physician participant) was recorded by the EHR system with a timestamp specifying the start time of each action.
 All activity log actions are recorded passively in system background without interfering with the user's normal clinical workflow.
 In total, over 15 million activity logs across 6 to 8 months were collected in the dataset (on average over 20,000 logs per month per participant).